opatiny/micromouse/README.md

 This project was inspired by the micromouse competitions, in which small autonomous maze-solving robots compete to solve an unknown maze in the shortest possible time.
 The main focus of the project was to design a micromouse from scratch, which implied electrical and mechanical design, as well as the manufacturing of our own custom PCB.
 A physical prototype of the robot was fully assembled and tested.
 The robot implements 5 ToF distance sensors, an accelerometer and two brushed DC motors with encoders.
 The microcontroller is an ESP32-S3, and a 2P1S LiPo battery is used as a power supply.
 On the software side, all of the sensors were tested independently and are functional.
 A basic odometry task was also implemented, which allows to track the robot's position, and speed regulation of the wheels was added.
 What is more, a remote debug interface using WiFi was programmed in order to visualize the robot's status in real time.

+## Report of the project

+The report of this thesis can be found in the `docs` folder of this repository: [bachelor-thesis-opatiny.pdf](./docs/bachelor-thesis-opatiny.pdf)

 ## Repository structure

 These are the main folders in this repository: